 Where to watch The Odyssey

 There are only a handful of cinemas around the world that can present the move in IMAX 70mm film or via laser projection.
 Instead, many IMAX cinemas present films in 1.90:1, which is the second-largest format.
 The third largest is standard 70mm (2.20:1) but it is not much taller than standard 35mm widescreen (2.39:1).
 The resolution should still be great, though.
 Dolby Cinema cinemas are available in select countries with a watered-down version of Dolby Vision – it is not HDR – and full Dolby Atmos audio.
 Only cinemas equipped with modular LED screens, rather than projectors, can screen movies in HDR quality.
 Otherwise you need to wait for the home release.
-How are you planning to watch The Odyssey?
+The Odyssey premieres on July 17, 2026.
+How are you planning to watch it?

 Sign up for FlatpanelsHD's newsletter